Maahygrah/web3-onchain-log/README.md

 ## Section 3: Community Growth Metrics
 * **DAU / WAU Ratio:** The ratio of Daily Active Users to Weekly Active Users.
 This metric helps measure community retention and engagement, showing if members return daily or only drop in for occasional campaigns.
+* **Liquidity Pool:** A crowdsourced pool of cryptocurrencies or tokens locked in a smart contract that facilitates automated, decentralized trading on a decentralized exchange (DEX).